 The Church has two lofty spires and a remarkably bright, white-washed exterior and a pastel-colored interior.
 The interiors of the church are mostly Gothic.
 The columns decorated with frescoes and murals, the seven large canvas paintings on the passion and death on the Cross, especially the painting of the Last Supper, modeled on the famous painting of Leonardo da Vinci and the beautiful stained glass windows add to the artistic grandeur of the place.

-At a distance of 7 Kms from Athirapally & 75 Kms from Kochi, Vazhachal Waterfalls is a breathtakingly beautiful waterfall situated very close to Athirapally - Valparai road.
-It is one of the best places to visit near Athirapally Falls and among the stunning waterfalls in India which can be visited as part of Kerala Packages.
+At a distance of 7 km from Athirapally & 75 km from Kochi, Vazhachal Waterfall is a breathtakingly beautiful waterfall situated very close to Athirapally - Valparai road.
+It is one of the popular tourist places in Athirapally.

-Near the entrance of the Sholayar forest range, the waterfall is formed on Chalakkudy River at lower stream of Athirapally Waterfalls.
-The surroundings of the waterfalls offer rich natual views.
-Unlike Athirapally Waterfalls, Vazhachal flows through an inclined slope of more than 300 feet to descend into huge pool.
+Near the entrance of the Sholayar forest range, the waterfall is formed on Chalakkudy River at the lower stream of Athirapally Waterfalls.
+The surroundings of the waterfalls offer rich natural views.
+Unlike Athirapally Waterfalls, Vazhachal flows through an inclined slope of more than 300 feet to descend into a huge pool.
 It is very difficult and dangerous to step into the flow or to reach the bottom of the flow.
-It is advised to limit your Vazhachal trip to enjoying the natural beauty of the falls.

 |Best of Kochi in 2 Days||2D/1N||₹ 5250||View Details|